Tr1alAndErr0r/WordUp_App/README.md

 WordUp is a word-based scrabble-esque IOS game app where you create words on a game board from a set of letter tiles.
 Like scrabble, words can be played horizontally and vertically.
-Words can also created by stacking tiles on top of each other.
+Words can also be created by stacking tiles on top of each other.